Just click on a question to be taken to the answer

-We are convinced that patients' experiences - good or bad - are essential to improving the HSE and all Irish Health Services.
+We are convinced that patients' experiences - good or bad - are essential to improving the NHS.
 We know this because health services tell us how they have improved services as a direct result of feedback on the site.

 Just look at the latest changes being made by health services on the site.

-Based on the experience of Care Opinion, we anticipate that we will publish approximately 95% of all the stories that we receive.
+So far we have published over 95% of all the stories that have been submitted.
 Around 15% of all opinions require some editing (usually to make sure they are not defamatory) and the rest are published as they are submitted.